Summary of the GRADE System Application

 GRADE stands for Grading of Recommendations Assessment, Development, and Evaluation.

-Quality of Evidence (QoE) is described as high through moderate to low and reflects our trust (confidence, certainty) that we know true effects of alternative interventions in terms of outcomes that patients consider important.
+Quality of Evidence (QoE) or Certainty of Evidence (CoE) is described as high through moderate to low and reflects our trust (confidence, certainty) that we know true effects of alternative interventions in terms of outcomes that patients consider important.
 The quality depends on the methodology of the underlying studies and includes:

 - Risk of bias.